 I left school at 16 having been considered an academic failure: a vocational guidance counsellor suggested leaving was the best thing, because I wouldn’t do well at A-levels.
 And I went straight to work for EMI in Hayes, Middlesex.
 At first I was in a television-camera research lab, but after about a year I graduated to a department making prerecorded reel-to-reel tapes – this was just before cassettes appeared.
 But I really wanted to work at Abbey Road Studios, and the clincher was when I first heard the Beatles’ Sgt Pepper album, which just sounded incredible.
 About six months later, at the age of 19, I became a trainee tape operator at Abbey Road.
 Being a “tape op” basically involved pressing the recording button, finding the right place on the tape for overdubs, logging tapes, moving mikes around, and making endless cups of tea and coffee late at night – that was part of the job description.

 Then, of course, the opportunity of a lifetime came up: to work with the Beatles, on their Let It Be album (as it was later called), which was being recorded at their own studios in Savile Row.
 That resulted in me being around for their last live performance, the famous rooftop concert.
-Glyn Johns, the Beatles’ recording engineer at the time, was down in the basement for that session and I was up on the roof, behind a camera to stage right, in communication with him.
+Glyn Johns, the Beatles’ recording engineer at the time, was down in the basement for that session and I was up on the roof, in communication with him.
 It was a very windy morning that day, Thursday, January 30, 1969, and there was a lot of wind noise getting into the microphones, so before the gig Glyn asked me to go out and buy some ladies’ stockings to drape over the mikes.
 Off I went to Marks & Sparks on Oxford Street, and they said: “Yes, sir, what size?”
 I said: “It really doesn’t matter.”
 So they thought I was either going to rob a bank, I think, or I was a cross-dresser.
+I was behind a camera to stage right for most of the concert – if I had a chance to relive that day, I’d make sure that I was photographed.

 My first session as an engineer, in the hot seat, was with the Hollies in 1970